Monitoring Device Driving Permit (MDDP) BAIID

-- An offender is ineligible for and MDDP if his/her driver's license is otherwise invalid; if death or great bodily harm resulted from DUI arrest; or if he/she has previously been convicted of reckless homicide or aggravated DUI that resulted in a death.
+- An offender is ineligible for an MDDP if his/her driver's license is otherwise invalid; if death or great bodily harm resulted from DUI arrest; or if he/she has previously been convicted of reckless homicide or aggravated DUI that resulted in a death.

 - A commercial driver's license holder may be eligible for an MDDP for driving noncommercial vehicle if he/she is a first offender; however, an offender may not operate a commercial vehicle.

 Obtaining a MDDP

 - You will receive an application for the MDDP in the mail.
 You must complete the application and forward it to the Secretary of State's office.

 - After a complete review of the application, the Secretary of State's office will notify you of our required fees and issuance of MDDP.

 - Once the MDDP is issued, you have 14 days to have a BAIID installed on all vehicles you wish to drive during the suspension period.
 It is your responsibility to contact an approved vendor.

 - You are responsible for all fees associated with the MDDP, including monitoring fees paid to the Secretary of State and BAIID fees paid to the vendor (those proclaimed indigent by this office will have some vendor fees waived).